E-ricus/lsp_codelens_extensions.nvim/README.md

 ### init_rust_commands
 By default, this plugin will add the handler to the lens command, and add this command to `vim.lsp`.
-But you can change this flag and add the specific command on any part of your configuration
+But you can change this flag and add the specific command on any part of your configuration, for example:
 ```lua
 -- On your init.lua
 require("codelens_extensions").setup {